power-assert-js/espower-coffee/README.md

 This means that any other environment is not supported.

-NOTE: If espower-cli works in any of the unsupported environments, it is purely coincidental and has no bearing on future compatibility.
+NOTE: If espower-coffee works in any of the unsupported environments, it is purely coincidental and has no bearing on future compatibility.
 Use at your own risk.

 CHANGELOG